I thought that I used to be able to edit the text in the permission_rows macro but now it seems I can't?

 |

 LOL.
 The point is that only you (and other admins, if any) can view that page.
-So customizing that text is pointless :-) This is different because everyone can view that sentence in the footer.
-So this is worth customizing. |
+So customizing that text is pointless :-)

 I didn't know everyone could see the naml link.
 Which just shows how nuts I am.
 I do wish I could shorten what is in there so the entire permissions page would fit on one screen.